Joseph Genualdi

-Joseph Genualdi is an American violinist. music He is best known as a chamber musician.
-He was the founding first violinist of The Muir String Quartet and Chicago String Quartet, also having performed for ten years with The Los Angeles Piano Quartet.
-He also was a founder of The Chicago Chamber Musicians and served as Artistic Director of that organization from 1995 to 2012.

-He has held the title of full Professor at California State University, The University of Oregon, DePaul University, and The University of Missouri-Kansas City Conservatory where he currently guides a large class of violinists from around the world.
+Joseph Genualdi (born 1954) is an American violinist.

 Early life and education

 The son of professional musicians, Genualdi was born in Clinton, Iowa, and grew up in Connecticut.
-His formal training began at age 11 with Broadus Erle.
+His formal training began at age 11 as a private student of Broadus Erle at Yale University.
 Three years later he enrolled at The North Carolina School of the Arts studying violin with Vartan Manoogian.
 Upon graduation, he was admitted to the Curtis Institute of Music where he continued his violin studies with Jascha Brodsky and Ivan Galamian.
-During his years at Curtis he formed a lifelong friendship with Felix Galimir.
-Graduate studies were taken at Yale University as a Wardwell Fellow with Oscar Shumsky and Raphael Hillyer.
+During his years at Curtis he formed a lifelong friendship with Felix Galimir.He was a fellow of Silliman College at Yale University and the recipient of the Wardwell Fellowship at The Yale School of Music.

 Career

 At age 22 Genualdi won an audition to serve as associate concertmaster of the San Francisco Symphony; it was during this time that he became a founding member and first violinist of the Muir Quartet.
 Under the aegis of the Wardwell Fellowship at Yale University, the Muir captured international attention by winning first prize in 1980 at Le Concours d'Evian and also the 1981 Walter W. Naumburg Chamber Music Award.
 Their performance at the White House was featured on national television.
 With pianist Jean-Philippe Collard, the Muir Quartet (with Genualdi as first violin) won the Grand Prix du Disque for their recording of the César Franck piano quintet.

 In addition to his participation in the Muir Quartet, Joseph Genualdi has been violinist of the Los Angeles Piano Quartet, a founding member of the Chicago String Quartet, and artistic director for seventeen years of the Chicago Chamber Musicians.

-Genualdi has participated in many festivals including Spoleto (Italy), Ravinia, Taos, Affinis (Japan), Kneisel Hall, Euro Arts, Bravo Colorado, Angel Fire, Nîmes (France), and Cheltenham.
+Genualdi has participated in many festivals including Spoleto (Italy), Ravinia, Taos, Affinis (Japan), Kneisel Hall, Euro Arts, Bravo Colorado, Skaneateles, Angel Fire, Nîmes (France), and Cheltenham.
 But his most enduring affiliation was with the Marlboro Festival and Rudolf Serkin, a guiding influence on his career.
 His other mentors have included Menahem Pressler, Oscar Shumsky, Raphael Hillyer and Mieczysław Horszowski.